JamieAbbottScott/underwriteme-api-docs/content/payment/restriction/read.md

-## Read [/application/{id}/payment/restriction]
+## Restriction [/application/{id}/payment/restriction]
-Read Payment details restriction for Provider Product associated with Application.
+Payment details restriction for Provider Product from the Basket associated with Application.

 + Parameters